It Was Just an Accident

-It Was Just an Accident (یک تصادف ساده; Un simple accident) is a 2025 thriller film written and directed by Jafar Panahi.
+It Was Just an Accident (یک تصادف ساده; Un simple accident) is a 2025 political thriller film written and directed by Jafar Panahi.
 The film is a co-production between Iran, France, and Luxembourg.
-The film follows a group of former Iranian political prisoners who face the question of whether to exact revenge on their tormentor.
+The film follows a group of former Iranian political prisoners who face the question of whether to exact revenge on a man they believe may be their tormentor.
 Panahi, who is critical of the Iranian government and has been imprisoned several times, made the film without official filming permission from the Iranian authorities.

-The film had its world premiere at the main competition of the 78th Cannes Film Festival on 20 May 2025, where it won the Palme d'Or.
-It was selected as the French entry for Best International Feature Film at the 98th Academy Awards.
+The film had its world premiere at the main competition of the 78th Cannes Film Festival on 20 May 2025, where it won the Palme d'Or, and received critical acclaim.
+At the 83rd Golden Globe Awards, it became the first Iranian film to be nominated for Best Motion Picture – Drama, Best Director and Best Screenplay, and was also nominated for Best Foreign Language Film.
+At the 98th Academy Awards, it was nominated for Best International Feature Film (France) and Best Original Screenplay.

-It was theatrically released in France on 1 October 2025 by Memento Distribution.
+It Was Just an Accident was theatrically released in France on 1 October 2025 by Memento Distribution.

 Plot

 A man with a prosthetic leg is driving his car at night with his wife and daughter when he accidentally hits and kills a dog.
-To repair his car, he visits a nearby garage where Vahid, an Azerbaijani auto mechanic, recognizes him after he speaks to his mother on the phone about delivering a new van to his sister.
-The next day, Vahid follows the man, kidnaps him and attempts to bury him in the desert.
+To repair his car, he visits a nearby garage where Vahid, an ethnic Azerbaijani auto mechanic, recognizes him from the squeaking sound his prosthetic leg makes.
+The next day Vahid follows the man, kidnaps him, and attempts to bury him in the desert.
 He tells him that he recognized his voice and stumbling walk as that of Eghbal (nicknamed "peg leg"), his former tormentor in an Iranian prison.
-The man denies being Eghbal and begs Vahid not to kill him, saying that the scars on his leg are recent, unlike Eghbal’s.
+The man denies being Eghbal and begs Vahid not to kill him, saying that the scars on his leg are recent, unlike Eghbal's.

-Doubting the man's identity, Vahid puts his unconscious body into the van and visits Salar, a bookseller who refuses to help him identify the man but directs him to a woman named Shiva, a photographer in the middle of taking photos of Goli and Ali, an engaged couple.
-Reluctant to help him, Shiva recognizes the smell of the man as that of Eghbal but is also unsure of his identity due to the fact that they were blindfolded during their torture.
-Goli reveals that she was also tortured by Eghbal but cannot confirm his identity either, so they seek out the help of Hamid, Shiva's former partner, drugging and ear plugging their captive first.
+Doubting the man's identity, Vahid puts his unconscious body into the van and visits Salar at a bookshop.
+Salar refuses to help him identify the man but directs him to a woman named Shiva, a photographer in the middle of taking wedding photos of Goli and Ali, an engaged couple to be married the next day.
+Reluctant to help him, Shiva recognizes the smell of the man as that of Eghbal but is also unsure of his identity due to the fact that they were blindfolded during their torture/interrogations.
+Goli reveals that she was also tortured by Eghbal but cannot confirm his identity either, so they seek out the help of Hamid, Shiva's former partner, drugging their captive first and plugging his ears.